GiannisVTLS/OS_Aueb/README.md

 Implemented a simulation of the operation of a pizzeria from the moment a customer calls the shop until the moment the order is delivered.
 The pizzeria has a limited number of telephone operators, bakers, ovens, pizza packers and drivers.
-The goal of the assignment is to use mutual exclusion and synchronization to handle multiple customers in the optimal way
+The goal of the assignment is to use mutual exclusion and synchronization to handle multiple customers in the optimal way.

 <h3>Made with</h3>
 <ul>